joneland/joneland.github.io/_drafts/gemfire-server.md

 - The object that is added to the cache must implement Serializable
 - The object must be retrievable by an ID

-With that in mind, an item can be added to the region with the following code:
+With that in mind, an interface is used to ensure both of those rules are covered.

-{% highlight java linenos %}
-public void populate(CacheRegion region, CacheItem cacheItem) {
-	cache.getRegion(region.name()).put(cacheItem.getId(), cacheItem);
-}
-{% endhighlight %}

-CacheItem is just an interface that follows the two rules mentioned.

 {% highlight java linenos %}
 public interface CacheItem extends Serializable {